tonypilz/singleton/README.md

 ### How to use Multiple Instances of the Same Type
-In order to have multiple instances of the same type globally accessible one needs simply to add a template parameter to the type:
+In order to globally access multiple instances of the same type one simply needs to add a template parameter to the type which is to be accessed:

 ```cpp
 template<typename Instance = void>